-The current members of the Compensation and Management Committee are Robert W. Shaw II (Chair), Thomas L. Saeli and Ranjit C. Singh.
-Mr. Singh was appointed as a member of the Compensation and Management Committee effective July 21, 2020.
-The Compensation and Management Committee has ultimate responsibility for determining the compensation of officers elected by our Board of Directors, granting stock options and other equity awards and otherwise administering our equity compensation plans, and approving and administering any other compensation plans or agreements.
+The current members of the Compensation and Management Committee are Robert W. Shaw II (Chair), Janie Goddard and Thomas L. Saeli.
+The Compensation and Management Committee has ultimate responsibility for determining the compensation of officers appointed by our Board of Directors, granting stock options and other equity awards and otherwise administering our equity compensation plans, and approving and administering any other compensation plans or agreements.
 The Compensation and Management Committee has the authority to retain outside experts in making compensation determinations.
-Our 2014 Long-Term Incentive Plan ("2014 LTIP") is administered by the Compensation and Management Committee.
-The Compensation and Management Committee met four times during 2020.
+The Ultralife Corporation 2014 Long-Term Incentive Plan ("2014 LTIP") is administered by the Compensation and Management Committee.
+In addition, if approved by the Company's stockholders, the proposed Ultralife Corporation Long-Term Incentive Plan (the "New LTIP") will be administered by the Compensation and Management Committee.
+The Compensation and Management Committee met four times during 2023.